schultkr/DGE-CRED/README.md

-# Dynamic General Equilibrium Model for Climate Resilient Economic Development (DGE-CRED)
+# Spatial Small Open Economy Dynamic General Equilibrium Model
 > This repository contains a spatial small open economy dynamic general equilibrium model implemented in Dynare using Matlab/Octave as software by the Halle Institute for Economic Research (IWH).

 ## Installation

-To use the model just download the repository and follow the instructions provided in the [documentation](https://github.com/schultkr/DGE-CRED/blob/master/Model%20Description.pdf).
+To use the model just download the repository and follow the instructions provided in the [documentation](https://github.com/schultkr/Vietnam_RBC_model/blob/master/Model%20Description.pdf).

 ## Scenario Simulation